oglili/Leach22-course-catalog/README.md

   <h3 align="center">Leach22 Course Catalog</h3>

   <p align="center">
-     Leach22 is a UN goal-based university training platform where you can Register/Log in to check the available courses that you can register for.
+     Leach22 is a UN goal-based university training platform where you can Register/Log in to check the available courses that can be registered for.
 </p>

   <br>